 The Foreign Exchange Market

 The foreign exchange market provides the physical and institutional means through which the currency of one country is exchanged for that of another country.
+The price at which this transaction takes place is known as the exchange rate.
 A foreign exchange transaction is an agreement between a buyer and a seller that a given amount of one currency is to be delivered at a specified price (rate) for some other currency.

 The Exchange Rate

 An exchange rate is the rate at which one currency can be exchanged for another currency.
 In other words, it is the value of a country's currency in terms of another country’s currency.
 In the same way that there is a price for any other commodity, there is also a price for the currency of other countries which is the exchange rate.
 For example, if you are travelling to the United States and the exchange rate between the US Dollar and the TT Dollar is US$1.00 = TT$6.30, this means that you will have to pay TT$6.30 for every US Dollar.

 There are three broad categories of exchange rate systems:

 Free or Flexible-Floating Systems

 In a free-floating exchange rate system, governments and Central Banks do not participate in the market for foreign exchange since it is left to the market.
 The demand for and supply of the currency on the foreign exchange market determine the price (exchange rate) for the currency.

 Managed Float Systems